Reformist leader Anwar named prime minister of Malaysia - NewsBreak

 Reformist leader Anwar named prime minister of Malaysia

-KUALA LUMPUR, Malaysia — Malaysia's king on Thursday named reformist opposition leader Anwar Ibrahim as the country's prime minister, ending days of uncertainty after divisive general elections produced a hung Parliament.
+Malaysia’s king on Thursday named reformist opposition leader Anwar Ibrahim as the country’s Prime Minister, ending days of uncertainty after divisive general elections produced a hung Parliament .

 Sultan Abdullah Sultan Ahmad Shah said Anwar will be sworn in as the nation's 10th leader at the palace at 5 p.m.
 (0900 GMT) at the palace.